HappieEE123/Project_310/README.md

 ### Class Organization
-- Using MySQL the data is seperated into a class for each table which contain's users data as objects -
+- Using MySQL the data is seperated into a class for each table which contain's users data as objects this is located in the Backend folder in the file models.py -

 ### Tech Stack